JB-SelfCompany/yggmail-android/README.md

 * Yggmail tries to guarantee that senders are who they say they are.
 Your `From` address must be your Yggmail address;
 * You can only email other Yggmail users, not regular email addresses on the public Internet;
 * You may need to configure your client to allow "insecure" or "plaintext" authentication to IMAP/SMTP — this is because we don't support SSL/TLS on the IMAP/SMTP listeners yet;
-* Yggmail won't transport mails larger than 1MB right now.
+* Maximum message size is 500 MB (messages larger than 1MB are stored on filesystem via FileStore).

 ## Android Library Build